jesseadams/homowotwins.org/content/homepage/services.md

 **When is it?**

-The festival will take place on **Saturday, August 13th, 2022**.
-The schedule and opening time is still TBD.
+The festival will take place on **Saturday, August 13th, 2022 from 1-5 PM**.
+The schedule is still being finalized and will be posted soon!

 **What can you expect if you attend?**